Code-Institute-Submissions/dhruv2102-MS4_marResub/README.md

 - When filling out checkout form, mandatory field icon doesn't disapper

+## Changes after Submission 1

+- Fixed the Internal Server Error for Edit Product Funtionality
+- Added Testimonial Management
+   - Added CRUD functionality for managing testimonials for the admin

 ## Credits

 Most of the code has been taken from Code Institute's Boutique Ado project walkthrough and adapted to requirements of this project